Sydney Fish Market: Features

 Sydney Fish Market incorporates a working fishing port, wholesale fish market, fresh seafood retail market, a delicatessen, a sushi bar, a bakery, a gift shop, a fruit and vegetable market, a new meat deli, a beverage outlet, a seafood cooking school, indoor seating and an outdoor promenade for visitors.
+There are even some fish markets where yabbies can be sold live.
 There are daily wholesale auctions for Sydney's seafood retailers.
+Since 1995, the markets have been open continuously over a 36-hour period stretching from 5am AEDST on 23 December to 5pm AEDST on Christmas Eve each year that is known as the 'Seafood Marathon'.